subquery/subql/docs/quickstart/helloworld-localhost.md

 ✨  Done in 1.02s.
 ```

-:warning: When changes are made to the schema file, please remember to re-run `yarn codegen` to regenerate your types directory.
+**Warning** When changes are made to the schema file, please remember to re-run `yarn codegen` to regenerate your types directory.

 ## Step 4: yarn build